-For the first-time festival-goer, Kalibo’s Ati-Atihan fiesta may seem a tad bit overwhelming with so much happening in that one week.
-Imagine seven days and nights of endless street parties, eating and drinking, music and dancing.
-So in order to make things easier for you, here’s a lowdown on the main events of the week and the activities you can expect to participate in.
+For the first-time festival-goer, Kalibo’s Ati-Atihan fiesta may seem a tad bit overwhelming with so much happening.
+Imagine endless street parties, eating and drinking, music and dancing.
+So, in order to make things easier for you, here’s a lowdown on the main events and the activities you can expect to participate in.

 Watch the parade of floats

-The Ati-Atihan festival is the Philippines’ answer to the famous carnivals of Rio De Janeiro and the Parade of Floats is one of the most important events to take place during the festival week.
+The Ati-Atihan festival is the Philippines’ answer to the famous Carnivals of Rio De Janeiro and the Parade of Floats is one of the most important events.
 Imagine thousands of people dressed in traditional tribal costumes, faces painted in black soot, marching through the streets of Kalibo, and you have a fairly accurate visual representation of the Ati-Atihan fiesta.
 The Parade of Floats and Tribes typically takes place on the first day of the festival and is meant to kick off the sequence of events that follow.

 Participate in street dancing and music

 Filipino fiestas are all about embracing life and being free-spirited, and Ati-Atihan is no exception.
-The most prominent feature of the entire week of celebrations is definitely the street dance parties that take place all across the city.
+The most prominent feature of the entire celebration is definitely the street dance parties that take place all across the city.
 Accompanied by rhythmic drum beats and pumping music, this is where all the action happens!
-Brace yourself for the massive crowd, but once you do, let yourself have a little fun as you match steps with the local dancers.
+Brace yourself for the massive crowd, but once you do, have a little fun as you match steps with the local dancers.

 Pay your respects at religious processions

 A day before the festival finale, thousands of devout Catholics join the Dawn Penitential Procession that begins at the crack of dawn.
 The holy procession walks towards the Cathedral of St. John, while devotees pray on their way.
-This is followed by the transfer of a photo of the Santo Niño to the church on the final day of the Ati-Atihan festival.
+This is followed by the transfer of a photo of the Santo Niño to the church.
 If you want to catch a little break from the regular festival celebrations, this is a good way to connect with the local community and witness a peaceful religious tradition.

 Indulge in festive food and drinks

 Filipino fiestas are incomplete with food.
-If you are attending the Ati-Atihan festival in Kalibo, head to the food festivals held all week at Pastrana Park and Magsaysay Park to taste delicious local dishes.
-Try traditional food items like Binakoe (chicken cooked in coconut milk) and Latik (a dessert made from glutinous rice, coconut, and sugar).
-A variety of drinks is also easy to find and most festival visitors can be found drinking some kind of alcohol while partying away to glory!
+If you are attending the Ati-Atihan festival in Kalibo, head to the food festivals at Pastrana Park and Magsaysay Park to taste delicious local dishes.
+Try traditional food items like binakoe (chicken cooked in coconut milk) and latik (a dessert made from glutinous rice, coconut, and sugar).
+A variety of drinks are easy to find and most festival visitors can be found drinking some kind of alcohol while partying away!

-Being the “mother of all Filipino festivals,” the Ati-Atihan definitely calls for a visit, so you can see how intricately woven these fiestas are with the local culture.
-And when you are in the Philippines, especially during a fiesta, it is safe to say that the party never stops.
+Ati-Atihan is the mother of all Filipino festivals and definitely calls for a visit so you can see how intricately woven these fiestas are with the local culture.
+And when you are in the Philippines, especially during a fiesta, the party never stops.
 If this sounds like something you’d like to be a part of, plan your trip to the Philippines to coincide with the festival dates.
 How involved you get in the festival doesn’t really matter.
 Just be there for the good food and good vibes, if nothing else!